ZircXes/uncmac900-alpha/Week 1 - An Analytics Framework for Accountants/zzz.Analytics Pipeline.md

 #### Example for monitoring

+## Summary
+Understanding the analytics pipeline is important in order to understand how to add business value, where to capture the data, where controls may be required, or how the process can be improved to create business value.
+As more accounting data feeds into strategic planning and business decision-making, accountants can contribute to the value of analytics at the firm.

+## Addendums

 #### Addendum: Cost of storage (Strategic Planning on Analytics)
 With storage costs approximating $0.02 / GB / Month or $20.00 / TB / Month, storing events is cheap.
 One TB annually is $240 and would allow a system to capture a billion events (where each event is approximated at 1 KB).
 Storage is cheap.
 *Storage costs retrieved 2020 Q3, frequent access tier.
 Infrequent access is cheaper.